Lin Oliver | Executive Director

 Kathleen Ahrens, International Regional Advisor Chairperson

 Kathleen is the International Regional Advisor Chairperson (IRAC) and serves on the SCBWI Advisory Board.
-She overseas all the regions outside of the United States.
+She oversees all the regions outside of the United States.
 She is also a Professor in the Department of English at Hong Kong Polytechnic University, where she teaches courses in creative writing, literature, and linguistics.
 She is a Fellow of the Hong Kong Academy of Humanities, and is a prominent researcher in metaphor theory, exploring aspects of metaphor use in in the political domain.
 Prior to becoming the IRAC in 2008, she founded and served as Regional Advisor for Taiwan from 2001 to 2008, and concurrently served as the Assistant International Advisor from 2005 to 2008.
 In addition to her talks and publications on metaphor, she has published numerous articles on creative writing and gives invited talks around the world on creative writing and writing for children.
 She has served as the Director of the International Writers’ Workshop at HKBU from 2012 to 2017 and as the Programme Director for Hong Kong International Poetry Nights in 2013.
 She has published numerous short stories and translations and has two bilingual picture books, Numbers Do and Ears Hear, published with Sun Ya Press.

 - Patricia is the Director of Regional Team Management and serves on the SCBWI Advisory Board.
-She supports the work of SCBWI headquarters and its Regional Teams worldwide by managing information and communications, overseeing the work and activities of U.S. and International teams during the Summer and Winter International Conferences, counseling and supporting Regional Team members, and working with the Leadership Committee and Advisory Board to ensure the success of all SCBWI Regional Teams.
+She supports the work of SCBWI headquarters and the worldwide network of volunteer Regional Teams – comprised of Regional Advisors, Assistant Regional Advisors, and Illustrator Coordinators – by managing information and communications; overseeing Regional Team assignments and activities during the Summer and Winter International Conferences; coordinating training, counseling, and support for Regional Team members; and working with the Leadership Committee and Advisory Board to ensure the success of all SCBWI Regional Teams.
 In addition to writing books for young readers, her essays have aired on public radio and appeared in magazines such as Writer’s Digest and The Writer, and she has received several awards from the Kentucky Press Association for her work in print journalism.

 Angela Cerrito, Assistant International Advisor